Enterprise Advisory Committee

 Rav was formerly Head of Commercial Banking at Unity Trust Bank and has won several regional and national awards in recognition of his contribution to business and banking.

 Magi is an experienced HR practitioner and Chartered Fellow of the Chartered Institute of Personnel and Development.
 They joined the University in 2007 following a number of years working within the NHS as Associate Director of HR.
 Magi is currently the Chief People Officer accountable for developing and delivering the People Strategy in support of the Corporate Plan and the provision of the full range of employment and HR services for all employers within the Coventry University Group.
-Magi brings more than 30 years HR expertise gained in both the public and private sector to the Group and the Commercial Advisory Committee.
+Magi brings more than 30 years HR expertise gained in both the public and private sector to the Group and the Enterprise Advisory Committee.

 Magi is also a member of the International Advisory Committee.